ksylitoli/tdlpp/README.md

 # tdl++ - Simple text-based Todo List

 A lightweight, simple text-based todo list application built with C++.
-This is not efficient at all and the code might be broken and unoptimized, but I wanted to try something new for once.
+This is not efficient at all, but I wanted to try something new for once.
 ## Features

 - Lightweight: Average of 2.5MB RAM Usage